 From the many Hackdays and Data Cafés of Opendata.ch to courses and workshops in data wrangling around the country, there is a lot of local interest to keep me busy.
 Around the world, at places like the schoolofma, the artists and pioneers are squashing the digital-analog divide, inspiring us to seek a more inclusive, generous and humane vision of data culture.
 In short, while we are individually shaken, collectively great strides are being taken in this new, more intelligible and purposeful emerging data culture.

 So it was my great privilege to be able to participate in the course this spring.
 We learned about and tried a variety of self-tracking instruments, some more wistful than others.
 You can see some of my contributions in the April '21 Zine (PDF, 12 MB).
-I also used the ActivityWatch data to produce this limited-edition NFT:
+I used the ActivityWatch data to also produce this limited-edition NFT, because that's what the cool kids are doing:

 Taking a second look at how we spend and value time both emboldens me in my practice and relationships, as well as an important area of discussion and competence-building at collaborative events and the tools that make them tick.
 It is also something (I hear) the surrounding country is rather well known for.
 So what data whispers are you tracking?
 Where or when to go from here?
 Let me know :)